 What a poster is NOT

 We edit many posters at Edanz.
 We fix up the English to a high level, of course.
-But frankly, many of these posters are rather dull.
+But frankly, many of these research posters are rather dull, even when they are presenting interesting science that people will want to discuss.
 The authors only see them as super-sized abstracts with a figure or two added.

 Often they squeeze in too many words and lots of numbers and data.
-Many of them have problems with formatting, making them hard to read and understand.
+Many of these posters are have problems with formatting, making them hard to read and understand.

 A conference poster is not a place to present all your data and give deep analysis.
 It doesn’t need every single detail of your latest article.